 Communication is the key to any successful relationship, including friendships.
 During your younger years, making and keeping more good friends is easier because there are numerous opportunities for you to interact with them such as school, playgrounds, church, and other shared interests.

 However, as you grow older, for instance, past your 20s and 30s, keeping more good friends in your life becomes harder, and making new ones might not be easy too.
-Your interactions with your friends reduce, probably because of increased responsibilities as you start getting families, work, a change in interests, or the distance (as some might move away).
+Your interactions with your friends reduce, probably because of increased responsibilities as you start having families, work, a change in interests, or the distance (as some might move away).

 If you want to learn how to keep more good friends in your life and avoid things like distance making you drift apart, you must make an effort to stay in touch.
-You could create opportunities to interact with each other, such as regular calls, meeting up for special events like birthdays, doing fun things together, starting similar projects, and keeping each other updated on what is going on in your lives.
+You could create opportunities to interact with each other, such as regular calls, meeting up for special events like birthdays, doing fun things together, arranging sleepovers, starting similar projects, and keeping each other updated on what is going on in your lives.

 With constant interactions, you will never lack something to talk about and will support each other when things aren’t going well for either of you.
 Staying in touch with your close friends is one of the best things you can do for your future self.